Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Main results

 \Cref{thm:main-thm-joint-dist} is stated in terms of \emph{pseudo-Lipschitz} test functions.
 A function $\Psi: \reals^m \to \reals$ is pseudo-Lipschitz of order $k \geq 1$, denoted $\Psi \in \PL(k)$, if there is a constant $C > 0$ such that

 for all $x,y \in \mathbb{R}^m$.
 Examples of pseudo-Lipschitz functions of order two are: $\Psi(u)=u^2$ and $\Psi(u,v) = \abs{uv}$, for $u, v \in \reals$.
-For simplicity, we consider pseudo-Lipschitz test functions of order two, as those suffice to compute the asymptotic overlaps between the signals and the various estimators.
-We note that one could extend \Cref{thm:main-thm-joint-dist} to test functions in $\PL(k)$ for $k>2$, at the cost of a more involved argument and an additional assumption on the boundedness of the moments of $P_\eps$.
+We consider pseudo-Lipschitz test functions of order two, as those suffice to compute the asymptotic overlaps between the signals and the various estimators.
+One could extend \Cref{thm:main-thm-joint-dist} to test functions in $\PL(k)$ for $k>2$, at the cost of a more involved argument and an additional assumption on the finiteness of the moments of $P_\eps$.